FIDUCEO/Harmonisation/training/workshop_2019/README.md

     jupyter notebook

 A browser window opens and shows the directory contents.
-Click on the interactive lecture and play with it!
+Click on an interactive lecture iPython notebook file and play with it!

 ### Uninstalling prerequisites